heptarch/heptarch.github.io/projects.md

 light on this problem?
 In that case, by all means.

-5. *Mandate.* Of course, even when a domain is stimulating, if approached without urgency and a sense of mission, is unlikely to yield spectacular results from an applied perspective.
+5. *Mandate.* Of course, even when a domain is stimulating, if approached without urgency and a sense of mission, is likely to yield lacklustre results from an applied perspective.
+That is why mandate is important.
+It gives you a problem to solve, and the responsibility to solve it; a collective and personal stake in something that will make a difference.
+This is different from the splended isolation of the ivory tower.

 7. *Interaction.*